29-year-old accused in fatal DUI accident in July charged with murder, other crimes

 A 29-year-old Tecumseh man accused of second-degree murder in Douglas County was booked into the Douglas County Jail this week.

-The man, Zachary Ray Odom, has been charged with multiple crimes related to the death of Leonard Schupp, 51, of Oskaloosa, after an alleged drunk driving incident in July.
+The man, Zachary Ray Odom, has been charged with multiple crimes related to the death of Leonard “Skip” Schupp, 51, of Oskaloosa, after an alleged driving under the influence incident on July 18.
 In addition to the murder charge, Odom is accused of leaving the scene of a fatality accident, two counts of aggravated battery while driving under the influence, interference with law enforcement, no proof of insurance, and improper driving on a “laned roadway.”

 Schupp’s obituary says that he died July 18 near Lecompton “due to injuries sustained in a car accident.”
-Schupp was the father of three daughters.
+He was the father of three daughters.

 “His family was his deepest dream come true,” his obituary says.